setu-comp-sci-2025/computer-systems-networks/topic-01-week1/unit-3-HelpQuotes/topic.md

-# 03: Getting Help and Using Quotes
+# 03: Getting Help and Know your Quotes

 Linux Help · Output of Quotes